 A new study from Georgetown University’s Center on Education and the Workforce finds that, over the past 25 years, more than 70 percent of college students have worked while attending school.

 And the number of working students has grown as college enrollment and tuition have increased.

 Even though working full-time may prove to be difficult, there are plenty of flexible part-time jobs that students can apply for that are still high paying.

 These are the best jobs for college students with salaries included.

 Average Rate: $18.61 per hour

-A nanny is a popular job for college students because of the flexibility it provides.
+A nanny is a popular summer job for college students because of the flexibility it provides.
 You can work around your class schedule and even get some work done while on the job — which is a nice perk.

 - Arranging and supervising the children’s time to take naps for rest and going to bed for the night

 - Preparing baby bottles and handling all feeding equipment with care

 - Reinforcing the discipline most suitable for the children